odysseyhack/odysseyhack.github.io/the-evaluation.md

 ## GitHub teams and private repos

-- All the teams were created on forehand and email invites were send.
-Please check these invite emails from GitHub.
+- All the teams were created on forehand and email invites were send to the teamleads.
+- Please check these invite emails from GitHub.
 - Your team is added here [Odysseyhack Organization](https://github.com/odysseyhack)
 - We have create a private repo for you.
 - Your repo can be a 'Git Remote'